Superutilization of Child Welfare and Other Services

-Reducing the number of children in foster care requires actionable policy and practice solutions.
-Identifying subpopulations of children and youth who are continuously using intensive or frequent services may shed light on those who are not getting the right types of support at critical junctures, being placed in overly restrictive environments, receiving too many ineffective services, or in need of better and different ways of meeting their extensive needs.
+Reducing the number of children in foster care requires actionable policy and practical solutions.
+By identifying subpopulations of children and youth who use intensive or frequent services, we might shed light on those who lack the right types of support at critical junctures, live in overly restrictive environments, receive too many ineffective services, or require better and different ways of meeting their needs.

-This cross-sector project is looking at administrative data from two sites, the state of Tennessee and a three-county region in Florida including Hillsborough, Pinellas, and Pasco Counties, to identify children and youth who are high users of child welfare, Medicaid, and other services; explore their needs; and study how to improve their outcomes and the system that serves them.
+This cross-sector project linked and analyzed administrative data from two sites—the state of Tennessee and a three-county region in Florida including Hillsborough, Pinellas, and Pasco Counties—to identify children and youth who are frequent users of child welfare, Medicaid, and other services; to understand their characteristics and service use; and to find predictive factors of frequent service use.

-- Help child welfare and allied agencies achieve better outcomes for youth and families by providing more tailored and effective services earlier.
+- Help child welfare, Medicaid, and other service agencies achieve better outcomes for youth and families by providing more tailored and effective services

-- Use findings to demonstrate the need for service coordination across systems to identify better strategies to serve these children
+- Use findings to demonstrate the need for service coordination across systems to identify better strategies to serve children in foster care

 - Demonstrate the value of conducting cross-sector research using existing data

-- What are the distinguishing characteristics of super-utilization of child welfare and other services?
-And, are there different subgroups of super-utilization?
+- What is superutilization of child welfare and other services?
+What are the distinguishing characteristics of children who experience superutilization of child welfare and other services?

-Mathematica Policy Research is conducting the study in partnership with Casey Family Programs and our site partners, including the Tennessee Department of Children’s Services, TennCare, the Florida Department of Children and Families, the Florida Agency for Healthcare Administration, Eckerd, and Mindshare.
-Mathematica will lead the data management, linking, and analysis, including predictive analytics.
+Mathematica Policy Research conducted the study in partnership with Casey Family Programs and our site partners, including the Tennessee Department of Children’s Services, TennCare, the Florida Department of Children and Families, the Florida Agency for Healthcare Administration, and Eckerd Kids.